Chapter Twelve · For Grandparents

 Can grandparents buy savings bonds for grandchildren?

 Yes.
 Series I Bonds can be purchased through TreasuryDirect.gov.
 The purchase limit is $10,000 per Social Security number per year.
 Bonds can be registered in the grandchild's name with the grandparent as second owner.
-Interest is tax-deferred until the bond is redeemed.
+Interest is tax-deferred until redemption.

 How does 529 superfunding work?

 Under the 529 superfunding rule, a grandparent can contribute up to 5 years' worth of the annual gift tax exclusion in a single year.
-For 2026, that is $95,000 per grandchild (single) or $190,000 per grandchild (married).
-The contribution is treated as if it was made over 5 years for gift tax purposes.
-No additional gifts to that grandchild can be made during the 5-year period without exceeding the exclusion.
+For 2026 that is $95,000 per grandchild (single) or $190,000 per grandchild (married).
+The contribution is treated as if made over 5 years for gift tax purposes.